SuperIlu/DOjS/README.md

 ```

 Open the Makefile in a text editor and change the path to DJGPP according to your installation.
+If you used Windows-Tools to check out DOjS from git you may need to fix the newlines of the shell scripts by using `make fixnewlines`.

 Now you are ready to compile DOjS with `make clean all`.
 This might take some time as the dependencies are quite a large.
 `make distclean` will clean dependencies as well. `make zip` will create the distribution ZIP and `make doc` will re-create the HTML help.